-Your SPARCO pool manual contains numerous registered and trademarked products that are the properties of their respective owners.
+Your Rhiel Pool Manual cont ains numerous registered and tradem arked products that are the properties of their respective owners.
 Information concerning the application, dosages and usage instructions for the products within this manual has been derived through the copyrighted instructions of their respective manufacturers.
-The inclusion of this information does not imply endorsement.
-IMPORTANT: The information contained within this program is correct at the time of replication to the best of our knowledge and experience.
-Pool Software, Inc., Pools & Spas A Go-Go, and SPARCO accept no responsibility for the misuse of any product or for the manufacturer's expressed product claims, warranties or representations.

-Printing of this manual in whole or in part is intended solely for the private use of the owner of this software.
+The inclusion of this information does not imply endor sement.
+IMPORTANT: The information contained within this program is correct at the time of replicat ion to the best of our knowledge and experience.
+Pool Software, Inc., SPARCO and Rhiel Supply accept no responsibility for the misuse of any product or for the manufacturer's expressed product claims, warranties or representations.
+Printing or this manual in whole or in part is intended solely for the private use of owner of this software.
 Printing or replication of this manual in whole or in part by any individual(s) with the intent to resale or make public the contents for commercial purposes are violating the copyright laws of the United States.
 Users have accepted and fully agree to the terms of the licensing agreement entered into at the start of this program.
-The SPARCO pool manual, Pool Care videos and TestMate 4 Pools [TM] are copyright protected by Pool Software, Inc.
+The SPARCO pool manual, Pool Care videos and TestMate 4 Pools are copyrighted works created by Pool Software, Inc.

-© 2013 Pool Software, Inc. ALL RIGHTS RESERVED www.poolsoftwareinco.com Unauthorized duplication is a violation of U.S. Copyright laws
+© 2013 Pool Software, Inc. ALL RIGHTS RESERVED